 Today’s featured author in the W.O.W. is Mindy McGinnis.
-Mindy is a stunning writer whose debut novel, NOT A DROP TO DRINK, will be released in fall 2013.
+Mindy is a stunning writer whose debut novel, NOT A DROP TO DRINK, will be released on September 24, 2013.
 One of the things I enjoy most about Mindy is her willingness to mentor aspiring authors.
 She does this through her work as a moderator on AgentQuery Connect, but also through a feature on her blog called, “The Saturday Slash”.
 This weekly series allows writers to provide their queries to Mindy who reviews them, and then gives thoughtful, yet constructive feedback.
 I’ve been following this feature for a while and can tell you that many of the featured writers’ queries have improved immensely due to Mindy’s help.

 I think anyone struggling with the writing process will take Mindy’s odyssey to heart.
 She is the perfect example of someone who commits themself to the craft, and through hard work and dedication, gets a publishing deal.
 I also love the fact that she is a YA librarian!

 So, without further ado, here is my conversation with Mindy about her writing journey.